TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/gateway-config.md

 EV: <b>TYK_GW_SLAVEOPTIONS_RPCPOOLSIZE</b><br />
 Type: `int`<br />

 The number of RPC connections in the pool.
 Basically it creates a set of connections that you can re-use as needed.
+Defaults to 5.

 ### slave_options.key_space_sync_interval
 EV: <b>TYK_GW_SLAVEOPTIONS_KEYSPACESYNCINTERVAL</b><br />